osvein/TMUnlimiter/TMUnlimiter/readme.txt

 * Place ground-only objects in the air, and air-only (or underground-only) objects on the ground.
 * Oversize tracks: enlarge the track area size up to a maximum of 256x256! (see further below)
+* Place blocks from external environments (i.e. environments other than the one your track was made for)

 The tool was made for version 2.11.26, though it's written to keep working for at least a few upcoming versions.